scalar-labs/scalardl-java-client-sdk/docs/dl-sandbox.md

 ## Register your certificate

 Next, let's register your certificate in the Scalar DL network.
-The registered certificate will allow you to register and execute contracts, and it is used for tamper detection of the data stored in the network.
+The registered certificate will allow you to register and execute contracts, and also used for tamper detection of the data stored in the network.

 In the `scalardl-client-sdk` directory:
 ```